postcss/postcss-reporter/README.md

 **plugins** (array of strings, default = `[]`)

-If empty, the plugin will log every message, regardless of which plugin registered it.
+- If empty, the plugin will log every message, regardless which plugin registered it.
-To limit output, name the plugins whose messages you would like to see.
+- To limit output, name the plugins whose messages you would like to show.
 For example, `{ plugins: ['postcss-bem-linter'] }` will only log messages from the `postcss-bem-linter` plugin.
+- Alternatively, prefix the plugins whose messages you would like to hide with `'!'`.
+For example, `{ plugins: ['!postcss-bem-linter'] }` will never log messages from the `postcss-bem-linter` plugin.
+Ignored in combined with unprefixed plugins.
+- For more flexibility, pass a filter function.
+For example, `function(message) { return message.type === 'error'; }` will only log `error` messages regardless which plugin.

 **throwError** (boolean, default = `false`)